linrunner/tlp-doc/faq/battery.rst

     Please always consider that the start threshold is the critical constraint for runtime, because it defines the lowest charge level that can occur while plugged.
-Also, don't forget that TLP provides a command (:command:`tlp fullcharge`) to fully charge the battery, when you need to temporarily maximize runtime (for example in case of a trip).
+Remember that TLP provides a command (:command:`tlp fullcharge`) to fully charge the battery, when you need to temporarily maximize runtime (for example in case of a trip).